-In his first three seasons at Gonzaga, Meehan has helped the Zags to a third-place team finish in 2013 and a fifth-place team finish in 2014.
+In his first four seasons at Gonzaga, Meehan has helped the Zags to a third-place team finish in 2013 and a fifth-place team finish in 2014.
 The third-place in 2013 was the highest finish for GU in five seasons.

 In 2015, Gonzaga battled to a 7-10-1 record which included seven losses by just one goal and a defense that tied for first in the league with just 21 goals allowed on the year.
 GU placed four players on All-WCC teams with Ben White (First Team), Conner Bevans (Second Team), Jakob Granlund (Honorable Mention) and Garrett Wilson (All-Freshman).